Ericson2314/rfcs/active/0000-combine-mod-trait.md

-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: (fill me in with today's date, 2014-08-07)
 - RFC PR: (leave this empty)
 - Rust Issue: (leave this empty)

 # Summary

-One para explanation of the feature.
+Traits/type classes and ML both have their advantages, but it is possible to have the best of both worlds.
+This is a proposal to extend rust modules to be as powerful as their ML cousins, and as convenient as traits, subsuming rust mods and traits.

 # Motivation